 Impacts on water quality in the Ohio River Basin come from many sources including power plants, wastewater treatment plants, urban stormwater, agriculture, and even from sources outside of the Basin.
 Due to the many sources of impacts and high nutrient loading in some Basin areas, improving water quality will require collaboration among national and state agencies, power plants, wastewater treatment plants, farmers, environmental groups, and others.
 In addition, coordinated efforts among state, regional and federal regulatory agencies are critical to address how interstate trading will occur.

 Decisions regarding program design, timing, and rules will be made with input from stakeholders (see Advisory Committees page).
 The design of the program will also need to consider existing state trading rules and policies and existing watershed trading programs.

-EPRI will be executing a series of pilot trades between 2013 and 2015 to test the project.
+EPRI executed the first of a series of pilot trades between in March of 2014 and anticipates additional trade(s) through 2015 to test the project.
 The nation's first interstate trading plan was signed by Ohio, Indiana, and Kentucky on August 9th, 2012 and amended in October 2013.
 Download the signed, amended Pilot Trading Plan 1.0 for the Ohio River Basin Water Quality Trading Project, (5.3 MB), which describes the rules and approach for the pilot period.
-See August 2012 press release (23 KB) for the trading plan.